expectedparrot/edsl/docs/token_usage.rst

 (By default, questions are administered asynchronously; a model does not have context of other questions and answers in a survey unless memory rules are applied.)
 Comments can also provide insight into non-responsive (`None`) answers: a model may use the comments field to describe a point of confusion about a question.

-Because the question `comment` field requires additional tokens, it can sometimes be cost-effective to exclude the field from question prompts.
+Because the question `comment` field requires additional tokens, it can sometimes be cost-effective to exclude the field from question prompts, especially when the comment is unlikely to be useful.
 This is done by passing a boolean parameter `include_comment = False` when constructing a question.
-For example:
+For example, here we compare a question with comments left on and turned off:

 .. code-block:: python

-    from edsl import QuestionNumerical, ScenarioList
+    from edsl import QuestionNumerical, Survey, ScenarioList

-    q = QuestionNumerical(
+    q1 = QuestionNumerical(
         question_name = "sum",
+        question_text = "What is the sum of {{ number_1 }} and {{ number_2 }}?"
+    )

+    q2 = QuestionNumerical(
+        question_name = "sum_silent",
         question_text = "What is the sum of {{ number_1 }} and {{ number_2 }}?",
         include_comment = False
     )

+    survey = Survey([q1, q2])

     some_numbers = {
         "number_1": [0,1,2,3,4],